Dubuque schools report 14 new COVID-19 cases in past week

-Dubuque Community Schools officials reported 14 cases of COVID-19 among students and staff at the end of the week.
+Dubuque Community Schools officials reported 14 cases of COVID-19 among students and staff at the end of last week.

 As of Friday afternoon, there were 11 active, positive student cases and three staff cases, according to the district’s COVID-19 tracking dashboard.